 How can sweaty feet be avoided?

-Here are the six most effective ways to prevent and manage sweaty feet.
+Here are the nine most effective ways to prevent and manage sweaty feet.

 - Wearing the right socks